gilzoide/lallegro/README.md

 The [Allegro Documentation](http://liballeg.org/a5docs/trunk/index.html) should be widly used, as _lallegro_ provides 1 to 1 bindings.

-[LDoc](https://github.com/stevedonovan/LDoc) will be used for documenting the Lua specific stuff.
+[LDoc](https://github.com/stevedonovan/LDoc) used for documenting the Lua specific stuff.
+Generate with `ldoc .`.